n3rdopolis/rebeccablackos/README.txt

 Xwayland is also included, which allows X applications to run under a Wayland server.
 Xwayland has a few issues, but is usable.

-There are also other Wayland Desktop environments installed: Orbital, and Hawaii, and two non Weston Wayland servers: Enlightenment, and Gnome Shell Wayland aside from the default Weston shell.
+There are also other Wayland Desktop environments installed: Orbital, and Hawaii, and three non Weston Wayland servers: Enlightenment, swc, and Gnome Shell Wayland, aside from the default Weston shell.
 Enlightenment currently only runs nested, and not on 'bare metal' yet.
+Gnome shell's application support is limited.

 This distribution is fan made.
 Yes.
 I am a fan of Rebecca Black.